Cut3st/learning_python/README.md

 ✅ Day 1 - (1:06:12/12:00:00) *11th June 2025*

-Reflection:  `4.5 hours of studying mostly trying to figure out how tf to commit code to git then realised i messed up the venv and project files structure and having to redo everything`
+Reflection:  `4.5 hours of studying mostly trying to figure out how tf to commit code to github then realised i messed up the venv and project files structure and having to redo everything`